Clinical Relaxation and Massage Therapy for Nurses Seminar

 Purpose of Program

-The purpose of this seminar is to enable nurses to practically implement effective relaxation strategies that are underpinned by strong evidence-based knowledge.
+The purpose of this seminar is to enable nurses to practically implement effective massage therapy and relaxation strategies that are underpinned by strong evidence-based knowledge.

 Your Learning Outcomes